 Sociology 346 - Race, Violence, and Power

-See Comparative Race and Ethnicity Studies 300 for description.
+See Comparative Race and Ethnicity Studies 300 for course descriptions.

 Sociology 348 - Race, Economy, Public Policy